 - Is younger than 50 years.

-- Has a fluid and/or electrolyte imbalance (hypercalcemia, dehydration, or an excess of fluid in the body's tissues).
+- Has a fluid and/or electrolyte imbalance (dehydration, too much calcium in the blood, or too much fluid in the body's tissues).

 - Has a tumor in the GI tract, liver, or brain.